top of page

 Also, if you have tartar in between your teeth and it is not removed then all that will happen is that the tartar becomes white, because this is much more porous than natural teeth the tartar will stain again very quickly.

-This is why teeth whitening should only be carried out by trained dental professional, they will ensure your teeth are cleaned prior to the teeth whitening meaning you get a much longer lasting result.
+This is why teeth whitening should only be carried out by a trained dental professional, they will ensure your teeth are cleaned prior to the teeth whitening meaning you get a much longer lasting result.
 They will also ensure that the whitening is carried out in the safest manner with the best cross infection control standards to ensure you remain safe, fit and healthy throughout your treatment.

 Author